Akshaykapoor/assignment/README.md

 5. cd assignment --> So that you can execute the assignment
 6. sudo python configure_nginx.py (to run nginx on port 80)
-7. sudo python initial_setup.py (clones the node app and adds it to LB) At this point you should be able to confirm both are working by
+7. sudo python initial_setup.py (clones the node app and adds it to LB) At this point you should be able to confirm both (node and nginx) are working by either going to the browser on http://localhost if your guest and host ports are mapped

       `curl http://localhost (nginx load balancing the node app)`